kartik-v/bootstrap-fileinput/README.md

 - `{caption}`: the content parsed by the `captionTemplate` and will be displayed only if `showCaption` is `true`.
 - `{remove}`: the file remove/clear button and will be displayed only if `showRemove` is `true`.
 - `{upload}`: the file upload button and will be displayed only if `showUpload` is `true`.
+- `{cancel}`: the file upload cancel button that will be displayed when AJAX upload is in process to abort the AJAX upload.
 - `{browse}`: the main file browse button to select your files for input.

 The `preview` and `caption` templates can understand the following special tags which will be replaced: